By use case

 It wasn’t that long ago that companies couldn’t imagine getting by without their trusty fax machines.
 After getting a taste of this cutting-edge tech, going back to the glacial pace of snail mail wasn’t just frustrating — it was bad for business.
 After all, who didn’t have a fax?

-But it’s clear that the fax no longer rules supreme, with B2B sales channels muscling in.
+Today, it’s clear that the fax no longer rules supreme, with B2B sales channels muscling in.
 So which sales channels are taking the humble fax machine’s place — and, more importantly, why?

 If you’re familiar with our blogs, white papers, and webinars, the fact that we’re putting e-commerce front and center probably won’t come as a surprise.
 But this isn’t just because we believe that B2B web stores are an essential part of any strategy aiming to streamline sales and improve customer satisfaction.